UweHeuer/FinalProjectCapstone/README.md

 - Auth0
 - Heroku

-The detailed dependencies are listed in `requirement.txt`.
+The detailed technical dependencies are listed in `requirement.txt`.

 # Getting Started
 It is recommended to use a virtual environment to avoid conflicts with existing installations (the listed commands are for a Linux environment).